mighty-gerbils/gerbil-poo/doc/triezip.md

-If you squint, you can view the usual accessors on a data structure as implicitly using a zipper "all the way down" to reach some individual leaf data, then sometimes back "all the way up" to return an updated data structure.
+If you squint, you can view the usual accessors on a data structure as implicitly using a zipper "all the way down" to reach some individual leaf data, then, after modification, back "all the way up" to return an updated data structure.
 Zippers may even be used explicitly, in the internals of the implementation of those accessors.

 But the real power of zippers is in keeping them partly zipped or unzipped,